thameezb/web-dev-series/session-2/slides.md

 - Build up APIs for a Blog app
   - Create, edit, view and delete blog data
 - Access control
-  - Only the administrator can access the APIs
+  - Only the author can access his/her blogs

 ---